trekhleb/self-parking-car-evolution/public/article/index.md

 - Each sensor can detect the obstacle in a distance range of `0-4m` (meters).
 - Each sensor reports the latest information about the obstacles it "sees" to the car's "brain" every `100ms`.
 - Whenever the sensor doesn't see any obstacles it reports the value of `0`.
-On the contrary, if the value of the sensor is small but not zero (i.e. `0.01m`) it would mean that the obstacle is really close.
+On the contrary, if the value of the sensor is small but not zero (i.e. `0.01m`) it would mean that the obstacle is close.

 ![Car sensors with distances](assets/04-sensors-01.jpg)